 Which Events Can I Bet on in Tennessee?

-Tennessee allows wagering on most professional and collegiate sporting events, in addition to a wide range of popular amateur events and international competitions such as the Olympics.
+The Volunteer State allows wagering on most professional and collegiate sporting events, as well as a wide range of popular amateur events and international competitions such as the Olympics.

-Sportsbooks must get explicit approval from the Tennessee Education Lottery Corporation before offering wagering on any new events.
+Sportsbooks must get explicit approval from the Tennessee Education Lottery Corporation before offering lines on any new events.

 No Betting on High School Sports